Daniyar Kaisanov: Career

-He represented Kazakhstan at the 2018 Asian Games and he won the silver medal in the men's 74 kg event.
+Kaisanov represented Kazakhstan at the 2018 Asian Games and he won the silver medal in the men's 74 kg event.
 In the final, he lost against Bekzod Abdurakhmonov of Uzbekistan.

-He won the gold medal in the men's 74 kg event at the 2019 Asian Wrestling Championships held in Xi'an, China.
+Kaisanov won the gold medal in the men's 74 kg event at the 2019 Asian Wrestling Championships held in Xi'an, China.
 In 2020, he also won the gold medal in the men's 74 kg event at the Asian Wrestling Championships held in New Delhi, India.

-In 2019, he competed at the World Wrestling Championships in the men's 74 kg event.
+In 2019, Kaisanov competed at the World Wrestling Championships in the men's 74 kg event.
 At the time he didn't win the bronze medal but he was awarded one of the bronze medals after Zelimkhan Khadjiev tested positive for doping.
 As a result, he qualified to represent Kazakhstan at the 2020 Summer Olympics in Tokyo, Japan.
-In March 2021, he won one of the bronze medals in the 74 kg event at the Matteo Pellicone Ranking Series 2021 held in Rome, Italy.
+In March 2021, Kaisanov won one of the bronze medals in the 74 kg event at the Matteo Pellicone Ranking Series 2021 held in Rome, Italy.
 In June 2021, he won one of the bronze medals in the men's 74 kg event at the 2021 Waclaw Ziolkowski Memorial held in Warsaw, Poland.

-He lost his bronze medal match against Bekzod Abdurakhmonov of Uzbekistan in the men's 74 kg event at the 2020 Summer Olympics held in Tokyo, Japan.
+Kaisanov lost his bronze medal match against Bekzod Abdurakhmonov of Uzbekistan in the men's 74 kg event at the 2020 Summer Olympics held in Tokyo, Japan.